History of Robotic Surgery

 Applications for Robotic Surgery

 Because robotic surgery is at the cutting edge of precision and miniaturization in the realm of surgery, the possible applications are as extensive as the uses of minimally invasive surgery.
 Robotic surgery has already become a successful option in neurological, urological, gynecological, cardiothoracic, and numerous general surgical procedures.
-Intuitive Surgical, makers of the da Vinci system, have released upgrades in the number of operating arms, eliminating the need for one surgical assistant, which may expand its clinical applications.
+Intuitive Surgical, makers of the da Vinci robotic surgery system, have released upgrades in the number of operating arms, eliminating the need for one surgical assistant, which may expand its clinical applications.

-Procedures performed in Europe, particularly those done by German surgeons, have advanced the field of robotic medicine greatly.
+Robotic surgery procedures performed in Europe, particularly those done by German surgeons, have advanced the field of robotic medicine greatly.
 Smith & Nephews, in conjunction with URS Orthopedic Systems, have created software to be used with robotic surgical systems such as da Vinci, and is exploring its orthopedic applications in hospital clinical tests throughout Germany.

 The Future of Robotic Surgery

 The future of robotic surgery is nearly as promising as the human will to invent better ways of accomplishing delicate medical procedures.
 It is reasonable to assume that the current advantages of robotic surgery systems will be expanded upon in the next generation of medical robotics.
 Removing human contact during surgery may be taken to the next level with robotic surgery systems capable of functioning at greater distances between surgeons control console and the patient side table robotics.
 This would allow robotic surgery to be conducted with patients in a nearby “clean room,” reducing or eliminating intraoperative infection.
 It is possible for next generation medical robotics and robotic surgery to conduct surgical prep work remotely as well.